 Why did you start the International Rescue Mission of Love?

-Three years ago, we were approached by rescue-minded volunteers in Istanbul to see if we could help rescue abandoned Goldens from their streets.
+In 2016, we were approached by rescue-minded volunteers in Istanbul to see if we could help rescue abandoned Goldens from their streets.
 Five U.S. rescue groups were already helping them and they wondered if Canada might join the rescue mission.
 Turkey has had a long history of strays and they are a part of their culture.
 A number of years ago, Golden Retrievers were introduced into their society and they quickly became a status symbol.
 However, when the economy faltered, many of these Goldens were simply abandoned on the streets and in the forests to fend for themselves.
 Goldens, unlike some other breeds, do not fare well on the street ~ they are typically not aggressive enough and subsequently suffered more than some other breeds.
 Two of our board members visited Istanbul to observe firsthand what was going on and it was this visit that convinced us to get involved.
 Rescue Mission Of Love

 When you rescue internationally, how does that impact the Goldens who need rescuing in Canada?